Man liest oft:

 Previously, at most one

-column per table could be automatically initialized or updated to the current date and time.
+TIMESTAMPcolumn per table could be automatically initialized or updated to the current date and time.
 This restriction has been lifted.
-AnyTIMESTAMP
+AnyTIMESTAMPcolumn definition can have any combination ofDEFAULT CURRENT_TIMESTAMPandON UPDATE CURRENT_TIMESTAMPclauses.

 Ihr müsstet eines der beiden Daten dann manuell setzen m(